The Best Bagels In New York CityIt’s easy to find a good bagel in NYC. But a great one? You’ll find those in this guide.

 H&H Bagels has been making bagels in Manhattan since 1972, and, as far as we know, it’s the only spot on this list mentioned in both Seinfeld and Sex & The City.
 Carrie and George aside, these rotund bagels follow the textbook New York style.
 Each one is swirled with a dark, caramelized sheen, and is loaded with tiny air holes where the gluten has formed.
 The sparsely-seasoned exterior makes for a hearty chew while the dough stays soft and malleable.
 Plus, there’s an excessive amount of cream cheese slathered in between the two halves.

-Even though we’re smitten with Action Bronson’s “Only For Dolphin’s” sandwich, you can’t come to Utopia in Whitestone and not get an everything toasted with cream cheese.
+You can’t come to Utopia in Whitestone and not get an everything toasted with cream cheese.
 The place has been around since 1980, cooking all the bagels in a carousel oven from 1947.
 And the ones they’re serving up are an exercise in balance.
 Their everything seasoning doesn’t completely overpower the surface of the bagel, which itself is slightly chewy, not too puffy, and has a perfect cream cheese ratio so there’s no spill-over from the sides when you take a bite.

 If you want a bagel with as much puff as it has history, head to Ess-A-Bagel.
 The original location opened in 1976, but now they’re slinging their big, doughy bagels out of a location in Midtown.
-And when we say these bagels are big, they’re about the size of the wheels on a tricked out Tonka Truck—only these are filled with a perfect ratio of cream cheese to fluffy dough, and have a bubbly crust that’s still chewy and a little crispy.
+And when we say these bagels are big, they’re about the size of the wheels on a tricked out Tonka Truck—only these are filled with a perfect ratio of cream cheese to fluffy dough and have a bubbly crust that’s still chewy and a little crispy.

 Bagel Hole keeps things plain and simple.
 This tiny Park Slope bagel shop has been baking the same eleven flavors of hot kneaded bread since it first opened in 1985.
 Our favorite is the everything with cream cheese, which is a textbook example of a golden brown shell, chewy white center, and crunchy edges that give you a satisfying cracking sound with every bite.
 But no matter which bagel you choose, know that this place refuses to toast.
 And don’t be discouraged by the fact that these run small—that just means you’ll have more room to take down a salt bagel with lox spread and the pumpernickel with butter in one sitting.

 Walk into Bagel Pub in Crown Heights on a Saturday morning, and you might feel a bit overwhelmed.
-The folks behind the counter are simultaneously slicing bagels and taking names, patrons stand in two seperate lines glued to their phones, and an Ariana Grande song from 2010 will probably be blasting from the sound system.
+The folks behind the counter are simultaneously slicing bagels and taking names, patrons stand in two separate lines glued to their phones, and an Ariana Grande song from 2010 will probably be blasting from the sound system.
 But once you taste the thick bagels, you’ll thank yourself for pushing through.
 Exceptional spread options like za’atar cream cheese aside, the airy bagels from this Brooklyn mini-chain will bring you more joy than at least two or three of your current friendships.
 And even though it gets busy at Bagel Pub, the bagels typically come out piping hot.

 Greenberg’s is more than just an excellent bagel shop.
 It’s the place to be on a weekend morning in Bed-Stuy.
 Walking by this spot any time after 8am on Saturday is like passing Pier 59 during NYFW—from microscopic Telfar bags to sunglasses bigger than ski goggles, trends are on full display.
 Other than to people-watch, come to Greenberg’s for thin and soft bagels that taste like they were baked a few moments before they reached your mouth.
-The sausage, egg, and cheese sandwich is excellent with an added hashbrown - the crunch from both the crispy bagel and fried potatoes combination will likely pop up every once in a while in your daydreams.
+The sausage, egg, and cheese sandwich is excellent with an added hashbrown.
+The crunch from both the crispy bagel and fried potatoes combination will likely pop up every once in a while in your daydreams.